filipzupancic/meta-exchange/README.md

 # <h1 align="center"> MetaExchange </h1>

-<p style="text-align: center;"> <b>MetaExchange</b> is a piece of code that always gives the user the best possible price if he is buying or selling a certain amount of BTC. </p>
+<p style="text-align: center;"> <b>MetaExchange</b> is a piece of code that always gives the user the best possible price if he is buying or selling a certain amount of BTC.
+Order matching logic takes into account balance constraints and cross exchange trades. </p>

 ## 🚀 Quickstart